Fogging Machines and Aerosoles for Mold Removal

 The EPA publication "A Brief Guide to Mold Moisture and Your Home" is a fantastic place to start for those serious about mold remediation and removal.

-Foggers Role in Mold Eradication
+Foggers and Aerosols Role in Mold Eradication

 Mold fog regularly comes in two forms that are designed to work effectively in hard to reach places.
 For smaller spaces, prevention, and minor mold issues, an aerosol mold fogger is often sufficient.
 Larger spaces with more invasive mold problems may require a different method, like the use of cold fog machine.